fm140905/CFDQt/CFD methods.md

 $$
 where $E_i$ is the center of $i$-th energy bin and $\Delta E_i$ is the width of the $i$-th energy bin.

-To save computation time, we run CFD for a fraction of thermal neutrons and we adjust their weights accordingly to avoid introducing bias.
+To reduce computation time, we run CFD for a fraction of thermal neutrons and we adjust their weights accordingly to avoid introducing bias.
 ### Detector Response
 The last term to calculate is the detector response integrated over the solid angle subtended by the detector.
 We calculate the response for three tyeps of tallies: F1, F2, and F4, assmuing the detector is a sphere of radius $R$ and the particle to detector distance is $L$.
 Let $k = \frac{R}{L}$.